coderefinery/github-without-command-line/_episodes/03-contributing.md

 - A participant shares screen and we navigate as a group
 - Instructor demonstrates some of the steps using a different repository that the instructor does not have access to (possibly confusing?)
-- Instructor gives administration of the exercise repo to a participant and removes themselves as collaborator and then we either review by screen sharing from the new administrator or we switch back
+- A participant shares screen and creates a repository, then instructor takes screen share and we go through steps to contribute to that repository (without write permissions), then screen share goes back to participant and we together review this change

 #### Exercise